Top Management

 Professor

-Principal Investigator and Leader of the Mathematical Science Group
+Principal Investigator of the Materials Physics Group

 Director, Research Support Division